Marty Fiorentino, Partner

 From January to April 2017, Marty served in a consulting role as Senior Advisor to the Secretary of Transportation Elaine L. Chao.

-In 2007, Marty was the chair of the Jacksonville Regional Chamber of Commerce Government Affairs Standing Committee.
-He also served on the residential Search Advisory Committee for the University of North Florida in 1996.
+In 1996, Marty served on the Presidential Search Advisory Committee for the University of North Florida.
 He was a recipient of the Annual Philanthropy Day Award from the local chapter of the National Society of Fund Raising Executives for his work as Chairman of the Baptist Health System Foundation in 1997.
 In 1988, he was appointed by Governor Bob Martinez to the Fourth Circuit Judicial Nominating Commission.
 In 1998, Marty served on the Transition Team for then Governor-elect Jeb Bush, leading the team on Boards and Commissions.
+He currently serves on the Cogent Bank First Coast Advisory Board.

 Marty received his bachelor’s degree from the University of Florida and his law degree from Mercer University.
 He is an honorary member of Florida Blue Key and is a member of the Florida Bar.
 He is married to WJXT 4 News anchor Mary Baer.
 Together they have four children.